Gluten-Free Reuben Sandwich – the champion of all toasted sandwiches!

 - Spread ½ tbsp of homemade Reuben mayonnaise to each bread slice.

-- Add 3 thin slices each of corned beef to only half the bread slices.
+- Add several slices of corned beef and a tbsp or so of sauerkraut on one half of the bread slices.

-- Fold the cheese slice in half and top the corned beef with this together with 3 slices of pickles.
+- Fold the cheese slice in half and top this on top of the corned beef & sauerkraut, followed by several pickle slices.

 - Take the unfilled bread slice and cover the filled slice, pressing down gently.